paulovieira/pg-lab/160726_plpgsql/readme.md

 We consider diferent versions of the functions taking into account the following criteria:
 - data can be inserted only vs can be inserted or updated (if an id is given)
 - static query (hard-coded) vs dynamic query
-- input can be only 1 row vs many rows (for upsert/delete functions)
+- input data can be only 1 row vs many rows (for upsert/delete functions)

 ## 1. Get data (select)